gtaws/ProtectWithWAF/lab2/README.md

 24. Go to Query Editor and choose **modmodule1_..** as your Database.

     **Note:** You will need to supply a s3 bucket location to store the query editor output before you are able to run a query.
-You can get the location information from the AWS JAM **Output Properties** page.
+You can get the location information from the AWS Cloudformation **Outputs** page.

     1. Click **setup a query result location in Amazon S3**.
         ![](.//media/image27.png)